 Badges like “liberal” and “conservative” are powerful proxies for our beliefs.
-We all use them to describe ourselves, and others, which is why it’s important to try and be honest about what these things mean, so we can have respectful, fruitful discussions.
-And if we can align on these basic semantics, then we might just have a shot at saving this amazing experiment, with which our Founders entrusted us.
+We all use them to describe ourselves and others, which is why it’s important to try and be honest about what these things mean so that we can have respectful, fruitful discussions.
+And if we can align on these basic semantics, then we might have a shot at saving this amazing experiment with which our Founders entrusted us.

-The most basic dictionary definition of conservative is, simply, “to conserve”.
+The most basic dictionary definition of conservative is “to conserve.”

-As in, “we conserve milk when we’re running low,” or “we conserve our energy for the hike back home”.
+As in, “we conserve milk when we’re running low,” or “we conserve our energy for the hike back home.”
 We humans also tend to conserve things like customs, values, and ideals over generations.
-Sometimes these are good ideas and traditions, sometimes they’re not so good.
+Sometimes these are good ideas and traditions, and sometimes they’re not so good.
 But the word “conserve” is neutral.
 It doesn’t care.
-So, in governmental terms “conservative” means, basically, to keep things the same from a structural standpoint.
+So, in governmental terms, “conservative” means, basically, to keep things the same from a structural standpoint.